If you are here to learn how to spot fake Off-White Air Force 1 sneakers, you are in the right place.

 As for the eight and the last step of our real vs fake Off-White Air Force 1 OG legit check guide, let’s look at the size tag.

-Since this is a simple size tag, we’ve got one main flaw on the replica Off-White Air Force 1 OG pair.
+Since this is a simple size tag, we’ve got one main flaw on the replica Off-White Air Force 1 OG pair, visible in the real vs fake OW AF1 OG image above.
 Again, it is the thickness of the text.

 The fake OW Air Force 1 OG pair has the “MADE IN CHINA” text, and the one below, looking too thick, while the legit pair that indicates where the sneakers have been manufactured in, looks a lot thinner.